 Venice is an absolute paradise for photographers and Instagrammers, with jaw dropping photography locations at every street corner.
 But given it is also one of the most touristy cities in the world, avoiding the crowds in your shots can be a real challenge especially if you are visiting in the summertime like we did.
+The good news is that you can hit a lot of the best spots in the city even if you are only spending 2 days in Venice.
+That said, if you don’t want to rush and have some time to just linger and eat gelato, I recommend a minimum of 3 days in Venice.
 While you will for sure want to get the popular shots from San Marco, don’t underestimate the beauty of Venice’s other neighborhoods, like Cannaregio and Dorsoduro: they are full of picturesque streets, tiny canals and empty bridges!
-Here is my list of the most instagrammable places in Venice, along with tips on where to find these beautiful Venice photo spots.
+Here is my list of the most Instagrammable places in Venice, along with tips on where to find these beautiful Venice photo spots.

 1. Piazza Di San Marco (St. Mark’s Square)